Snowflake sessions and session policies¶

 For more information, see Managing session policies.

-Secondary roles in a session policy
+Secondary roles in a session policy¶

 When a user connects to Snowflake and the session begins, the user can activate secondary roles with a USE SECONDARY ROLES command.
-However, as a security administrator, you might want to manage the secondary roles that are available to an individual user, groups of users, and the entire account.
+However, as a security administrator, you might want to manage the secondary roles that are available to an individual user, groups of users, or the entire account.
 Managing secondary roles helps to scope the set of privileges available to a user for the duration of the session.

-To meet these management needs, you can set the ALLOWED_SECONDARY_ROLES property in a session policy and set the session policy on the account or a user in the account.
-Then the user can run a USE SECONDARY ROLES command and specify the secondary roles that they can use during the Snowflake session.
+To meet these management needs, you can set the ALLOWED_SECONDARY_ROLES property in a session policy and set the session policy on

 For examples, see Specifying secondary roles in a session policy.